UoStom/Gaming-Project-Example/README.md

 Make sure you store all the files related to your game in your repository so that they can be accessed and assessed.

+### THIS CAN BE DONE BY SELECTING 'ADD FILE' AND ADDING YOUR .py  OR .IPynb FILES (Jupyter Notebooks) ###

+Please see the Facebook Group if you struggle with this.

 Remember, each game will be assessed on three key criteria which are important to consider in any coding project:

 1) Originality